marxin/texi2rst-generated/sphinx/gfortran/extensions-implemented-in-gnu-fortran.rst

 form of a Fortran 90 module named ``openacc`` and in a form of a Fortran ``include`` file named :samp:`openacc_lib.h`.

+.. index:: argument list functions, %VAL, %REF, %LOC

 .. _argument-list-functions:

-.. index:: argument list functions

-.. index:: %VAL

-.. index:: %REF

-.. index:: %LOC

 Argument list functions %VAL, %REF and %LOC
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^